CodeingersCat/ttt-word-graph/README.md

 ## Logic explanation
 <br>
-The module <code> Utils/Words.js </code> contains the logic which takes text and returns the frequency data of the top 20 words in the text.
+The module <code> Utils/Words.js </code> contains the logic which takes text and returns the frequency of the 20 most occurring words in the text.
 <br>
-The split() function was used to break down the text to first obtain all lines and then get all character sequences separated by whitespaces from each line.
+The split() function is used to first obtain all lines and then get all character sequences separated by whitespaces from each line.
 <br>
 <br>